-Following this research, we have developed programs that aim to improve financial inclusion and capability of disadvantaged and vulnerable individual.
+Following this research, we have developed programs that aim to improve financial inclusion and capability of disadvantaged and vulnerable individuals.

 Find out more about Saver Plus

-A financial education program that builds people’s money management skills and confidence so they can make informed decisions about the use and management of their money.
-The program is delivered by a network of financial counsellors and community educators in Australia, New Zealand, and across the Asia and Pacific region.
+MoneyMinded is a financial education program that builds people’s money management skills and confidence so they can make informed decisions about the use and management of their money.
+The program is delivered by a network of financial counselors and community educators in Australia, New Zealand, and across the Asia and Pacific region.
 Online versions of MoneyMinded workshops have been designed with assistance from the latest Web Content Accessibility Guidelines to enable access by individuals that are visually impaired.

 - Find out more about MoneyMinded

-A program developed to build the money management skills and confidence of Indigenous Australians and develop a stronger savings culture in their communities, developed in partnership with the Australian Government and delivered in a number of locations by community agencies.
+MoneyBusiness is a program developed to build the money management skills and confidence of Indigenous Australians and develop a stronger savings culture in their communities.
+It was developed in partnership with the Australian Government and delivered in a number of locations by community agencies.